Altinity/ice/doc/architecture.md

 ### Service Discovery

 `ice-rest-catalog` uses **DNS+SRV** records to discover and connect to the etcd cluster.
+The catalog uses jetcd library to interact with etcd https://github.com/etcd-io/jetcd.
-This allows dynamic discovery of etcd endpoints without hardcoded addresses.
-The catalog queries the etcd headless service for available instances.
+The etcd cluster can be accessed using dns+srv as it allows dynamic discovery of etcd endpoints without hardcoded addresses.

 ### High Availability

 - Multiple `ice-rest-catalog` replicas behind a load balancer
-- etcd cluster with Raft consensus (quorum-based replication)
+- etcd cluster.
 - Persistent volumes for etcd data
 - S3 for durable object storage

-## Data Flow

-1. **Client → Catalog**: HTTPS requests to ice-rest-catalog service
-2. **Catalog → etcd**: DNS+SRV discovery, then read/write operations on :2379
-3. **Catalog → S3**: Direct read/write of Parquet/metadata files
-4. **etcd Cluster**: Internal Raft consensus on :2380